 There are many other HUD and non-HUD programs that use median incomes and/or income limits to determine eligibility and sometimes funding amounts or rents.
-There is a listing of Federal programs in Attachment 1.
+There is a listing of such Federal programs in Attachment 1.

-HUD Section 8 Income Limits begin with the production of median family incomes.
-HUD uses the Section 8 program's Fair Market Rent (FMR) area definitions in developing median incomes, which means that median incomes are developed for each metropolitan area, parts of some metropolitan areas, and each non-metropolitan county.
-For fiscal year (FY) 2019, there are two changes to the geographic area definitions used last year.
-First, the two counties (islands) that comprise the Kahului-Wailuku-Lahaina, HI will no longer have separate income limits; there is one income limit throughout the metropolitan area for FY 2019.
-Second, Enid, OK is a new metropolitan area, formed out of nonmetropolitan Garfield County.
+HUD Section 8 Income Limits begin with the production of median family incomes for each area.
+HUD uses the Section 8 program's Fair Market Rent (FMR) area definitions in developing median family incomes, which means that median family incomes are developed for each metropolitan area, parts of some metropolitan areas, and each non-metropolitan county.
+For fiscal year (FY) 2020, there are no changes to the geographic area definitions used last year.
+There is, however one fewer record in the EXCEL files because Bedford city in VA is no longer incorporated and is now part of Bedford County, VA.
+It remains part of the Lynchburg, VA MSA but is no longer listed separately as a Virginia city.
 HUD Section 8 Income Limits are calculated for every FMR area with adjustments for family size and for areas with unusually high or low family income or housing-cost-to-income relationships.